EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+Betancourt.
+What's holding up the new Cholesky branch?
+Merge or not to merge, otherwise what needs to be done.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._